Have fun and get fit with Triathlon!

 Hello.
 My name is Anthony Ellis, M.D. and I'm a psychiatrist and reformed couch-potato.
 At age 35, I was out of shape, overweight, and not taking good care of my health.
 My wife and I started down a new path towards health and longevity in 2001 by getting off the couch and into road racing.
 We joined a local group running program and have been avid runners since.
-This year we completed our thirteenth "Crim" ten-mile road race in Flint, Michigan.
+We completed our thirteenth "Crim" ten-mile road race in Flint, Michigan in 2013.

 In 2005, I wrote a book about the race and training program that turned us in to athletes.
 The book is called "Running the Crim, Stories From the Coolest Race in Michigan."

 Since 2007 I have also been a Michigan Master's swimmer.
-I compete in monthly swim meets in the winter, organized by Michigan Masters, and swim in the State Championships each year.
+I have competed in Master's swim meets in the winter, organized by Michigan Masters, and swam in the State Championships.
 You can view the Michigan Master's program and the schedule by clicking HERE.
 Swimming is an activity that you can participate in across the lifespan to optimize your functional longevity.